kaskavel/kelly_bet/README.md

 ---

 **Ready to start?
-Run `python main.py --mode manual` and begin your Kelly Criterion trading journey!** 🚀
+Run `python main.py --dashboard` for the full web experience, or `python main.py --mode manual` for CLI trading!** 🚀